nvh95/nvh95/README.md

 ## Welcome

 👋 Hi.
 I am Hung.
 I am an open source enthusiast 🧑‍💻.
-Currently, I am working at [Filum](https://filum.ai/en) as Senior Frontend Engineer.
-Previously, I was working at [Got It](https://www.got-it.co/) as a Lead Frontend Developer.
+Currently, I am working at [Motional](https://motional.com/) as Senior Frontend Engineer.
+Previously, I was working at [Got It](https://www.got-it.co/) as a Lead Frontend Developer and [Filum](https://filum.ai/en) as Senior Frontend Engineer.

 ⚡️ I am obsessed with Developer Experience (DX), so I created [jest-preview](https://github.com/nvh95/jest-preview) and [vitest-preview](https://github.com/nvh95/vitest-preview) 🖼🛠⚡️ to help frontend engineers to write and debug frontend tests effortlessly.
 If you are a frontend engineer, [check it out](https://github.com/nvh95/jest-preview).
 I promise you will love it 😍!